 Margaret died in 2002 after a long battle with her health, most likely due to her heavy smoking habits.
 She passed away in February and one month later, Queen Elizabeth The Queen Mother passed away in March 2002.
 Princess Margaret’s legacy lives on through absolutely stunning vintage photos.

-This photo looks to be a Christmas card of Princess Margaret and her sister, Queen Elizabeth II.
+This photo is a Christmas card of a young Princess Margaret looking adorable and her sister, Queen Elizabeth II.
 Elizabeth still looks the same today!

 An absolutely captivating shot of Princess Margaret originating from photographer Cecil Beaton.
 The photographer can actually be seen in the portrait in the mirror behind the Princess.